ramkumarpandurangan/Melanoma-Detection-Assignment/README (3).md

 ## Contact
-Created by [@SandeepGitGuy] - feel free to contact me!
+Created by [@Ramkumar P] - feel free to contact me!